zilishen/documentation/content/nms/acm/tutorials/advanced-routing.md

 On the next screen, we have the options related to `basepath` and `version`.
 At the bottom of this section, there is an expandable panel to add an `Advanced Route`; select the `Add Route` link to continue.

 This section shows several configuration options.
-For the purpose of this example, we will focus on `Match URI`, `HTTP Method`, and `Parameters`.
+For the purpose of this example, we will focus on the following:
+* `Match URI`
+* `HTTP Method`
+* `Parameters`

 We are going to create a route that can take two`integer` IDs in the path; for example, `/customer/123/order/1234`.
 We are going to do this by adding the following parameters: